This is why I avoid the Sushi line at restaurants.

 Ummm, no thanks.

 For me, life is full of spam, and I don’t mean the junk mail kind.
-Full of uncertainty, unknown futures, unexplored consequences.
+My life is full of uncertainty, unknown futures, unexplored consequences.

 I want the good kind of change in my life, but my fear of the results makes me hesitate.
 Even worse, my fear of that period before the results gives me the shivers.
 I don’t know what kind of changes my body or my mind will experience to get to the goal.
 It’s the journey I fear.
 (And I call myself an adventurer.)
 Truly, trusting God and living by faith requires stepping–no, leaping–out of our comfort zones.
 Free falling.